Entropy-based Discovery of Summary Causal Graphs in Time Series: Information Measures for Causal Discovery in Time Series

-In the context we have retained, in which dependencies are constant over time, CTMI satisfies standard properties of mutual information, namely it is nonnegative, symmetric and equals to 0 \textit{iff} time series are independent.
-Thus, two time series $X^{(p)}$ and $X^{(q)}$ such that $CTMI(X^{(p)};X^{(q)}) > 0$ are dependent.
+In the context we have retained, in which dependencies are constant over time, CTMI satisfies the standard properties of mutual information, namely it is nonnegative, symmetric, and equals 0 \textit{iff} time series are independent.
+Thus, two time series $X^{p}$ and $X^{q}$ such that $CTMI(X^{p};X^{q}) > 0$ are dependent.
+Setting $\bar\gamma_{pq}$ to its largest possible value allows one to get rid of instants that are not crucial in determining the mutual information between two time series.
+The choice for the window sizes, even though arbitrary on the choice of treating one window size before the other, is based on the same ground, as the mutual information defined above cannot decrease when one increases the size of the windows.
+Indeed: { {